micmejia/bible-dump/NKJV/Luke/Luke 17.md

 But will he not rather say to him, 'Prepare something for my supper, and gird yourself and serve me till I have eaten and drunk, and afterward you will eat and drink'?

 ###### 9
-Does he thank that servant because he did the things that were commanded [^e]him?
+Does he thank that servant because he did the things that were commanded him?
 I think not.

 ###### 10
 So likewise you, when you have done all those things which you are commanded, say, 'We are unprofitable servants.
 We have done what was our duty to do.' " ## Ten Lepers Cleansed